SKAARHOJ/ibeam-lib-config/README.md

 Create a default instance of your config structure.
 It it needs to be used on multiple go routines use [atomic.Value](https://golang.org/pkg/sync/atomic/) or a **sync.Mutex** to properly protect it (Always check your core with the race detector `go run --race .`)

 **Load** When the default config has been filled with default values pass a pointer to the structure to load.
 The library will automatically load the correct file, and also create it when necessary

+TODO:

+New process

+save schema as json here, save toml as toml

+save default as extra toml